Why Quality Management Is So Important for Safety

 - Contact information; and

 Having such a spreadsheet or lost and found software module offers top-notch quality and customer service.
 Also, it allows you to data mine lost and found items and identify trends.
-You may, for example, identify a trend in lost and found items that does present a potential safety issue.
+You may, for example, identify a trend in lost and found items that do present a potential safety issue.

 In such a case, you could process the concern through your issue management process, hence full integration between QMS and SMS.